In this article, we will discuss the Software Test Plan document. A Test Plan is a formal document that describes:

 Testing progress in terms of test case execution, defects opened, defects fixed, no re-tests occurred, etc.

-Metrics to support recommendations & decisions for future actions such as unfixed defects & their impact on the project, outstanding risks, level confidence in the quality of software.
+Metrics to support recommendations & decisions for future actions such as unfixed defects & their impact on the project, outstanding risks, and level of confidence in the quality of software.